Simonxyw/simonxyw.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
-I'm Xinyu (Simon) Wu, a Master's student in Data Science at the University of Michigan, with a deep passion for Geospatial Data Science, Urban Informatics, and Sustainability.
-My academic and research background spans spatial data analysis, GIS, and policy analytics, with a keen interest in leveraging data-driven insights to improve urban planning, environmental sustainability, and equitable development.
+I’m Xinyu (Simon) Wu, a Master’s student in Data Science at the University of Michigan with a concentration in Spatial Data Analysis.
+My work sits at the intersection of Geospatial Data Science and Sustainability, where I explore how spatial technologies and data-driven methods can support equitable development and environmental decision-making.

+My academic and research journey has led me to:

+- Integrate spatial, policy, and agronomic datasets to inform sustainable agriculture and air quality interventions in India.

+- Apply machine learning, econometric, and causal inference techniques to evaluate urban form, carbon emissions, and low-carbon policy effectiveness in China.

+- Conduct spatiotemporal analyses on public health topics, including COVID-19 transmission dynamics, using advanced statistical and geospatial methods.

-I am particularly fascinated by how geospatial technologies and data science can inform policy, enhance civic analytics, and optimize land use planning.
-My previous internship experiences include working with large-scale spatial datasets, predictive modeling, and data visualization, helping organizations transform raw data into actionable insights for decision-making.
+I have hands-on experience working with large-scale spatial datasets, machine learning models, and GIS platforms (ArcGIS, Python, SQL), and I am passionate about translating complex data into actionable insights for real-world impact.

-Beyond academics and research, I have a longstanding love for Cantopop (over 10 years!) and enjoy exploring cafés (always on the lookout for the perfect cup of espresso).
+Outside of research, I’ve been a devoted Cantopop enthusiast for over a decade and love discovering hidden-gem cafés in my free time.

-I am actively seeking opportunities to apply geospatial data science for real-world impact, whether in environmental sustainability, public policy, civic analytics, or urban development.
-If you're interested in collaborating or discussing potential opportunities, feel free to reach out!
+I am currently looking for opportunities where I can apply geospatial data science and policy analysis to tackle challenges in sustainability, public policy, urban development, and civic analytics.
+Feel free to reach out if you’d like to connect or collaborate!